Symphony, K. Anh. C 11.18: Music

+The duration is approximately 13 minutes.

 History and attribution

 The Leipzig publisher Breitkopf & Härtel tried to publish all of Mozart's works in 1799.
 They collected Mozart's works from his sister, his wife, musicians, copyists and other publishers.
 This compilation ultimately included a four-bar-long incipit for a symphony in the key of A minor, with its source reported to be Hamburg music dealer Johann Christoph Westphal.
 Whether Breitkopf & Härtel ever had a complete copy of the symphony seems disputed, but, besides the incipit, their catalogue only noted that its manuscript could no longer be found.
 In the Köchel catalogue published in the 1860s, Ludwig Ritter von Köchel listed the work as lost and placed it in the Anhang (appendix), assigning it the number K. Anh.
 220.

 Alfred Einstein suggested in his 1937 edition of the Köchel catalogue that the symphony was composed in 1765 in London, based on the incipit and Mozart's first surviving symphony, K. 16.
 He gave the work the Köchel number 16a and stated that the early time of composition is obviously recognisable even from the few surviving bars.
 The sixth edition of the Köchel catalogue (1964) merely repeated this.